Berwick Football Club: History

 Over the following 25 years, the club contested the different variations of the local competition.
 This was initially the SWGFL from 1988 until 1994; the league was absorbed by the Mornington Peninsula Nepean Football League, becoming the Casey-Cardinia Division, in 1995, and the club won one premiership in that competition, in 1999.
 In 2015, the clubs from the Casey-Cardinia Division left to found the South East FL; Berwick won the new league's inaugural senior premiership in 2015, as well as the premierships in all four football grades (senior, reserves, under-19s and under-18s) that season, and won further senior premierships in 2017 and 2018.
 In 2019, the league merged with AFL Yarra Ranges to become AFL Outer East, in which Berwick contested one season.

 In 2020, Berwick departed the country competition and joined the metropolitan Eastern Football League, becoming its south-easternmost member, initially joining an expanded Premier Division.
 Its inaugural season was cancelled due to the COVID-19 pandemic, meaning 2021 was its first season of competition.

-They also have multiple junior football clubs, ranging from Under 8’s to Under 19 Girls.